Request a call back

 - where they will live

-- who will be the primary parent and
+- who will be the primary carer and

 - how often will the non-resident parent get to see them